nikomatsakis/babysteps/content/blog/2026-08-10-cyclic-trait-solving.markdown

 You might think that the compiler could do some super smarty-pants analysis on the fields to figure it out.
 And, in a way, it can: that is what cyclic trait solving is all about.
 The thing is, while the *compiler* can do that, the *derive* cannot -- the derive doesn't have access to the definitions of other types and so forth, and clearly we would need to know things about `Option` and `Rc` to figure out whether `T: Clone` is required here.

 But what we *could* do is to generate a different impl.
-Instead of adding `T: Clone` for each type parameter, we could add a where-caluse for each field type.
+Instead of adding `T: Clone` for each type parameter, we could add a where-clause for each field type.
 This makes sense: after all, we are just going to be calling `Clone` on every field, so it's quite logical to say that the impl is valid if every field is cloneable:

 ```rust
 // Impl LC2